Julian-Alberts/mc-map-reader/README.md

 # mc-map-tools
-mc-map-tools is a program that is capable of reading Minecraft&trade; save games and analyzing them.
+mc-map-tools is a program that is capable of reading Minecraft save games and analyzing them.
 It is meant for server owners and administrators.
 At this point, there is only a CLI Program available.

 ## Features
 ### Searching for item stashes of duped items